andompesta/nodeembedding-to-communityembedding/README.md

 # ComEmbed
 This repository contain the code of the following paper:

-From Node Embedding To Community Embedding
+"From Node Embedding To Community Embedding".
-Vincent W. Zheng, Sandro Cavallari, Hongyun Cai, Kevin Chen-Chuan Chang, Erik Cambria In CoRR, 2016 https://arxiv.org/abs/1610.09950.
+Vincent W. Zheng, Sandro Cavallari, Hongyun Cai, Kevin Chen-Chuan Chang, Erik Cambria.
+In CoRR, 2016
+https://arxiv.org/abs/1610.09950.